-Two local sisters who spent the week collecting donated teddy bears for children in Newtown, Connecticut will send their first bunch there on Friday.
+Two local sisters who will send their first bunch there on Friday.

 Emily Donnellan, who teaches special needs students in Gloucester and who is also a karate instructor at Cervizzi's Martial Arts in Lynnfield, told local media on Thursday that she is driving down to Newtown with the bears, which will be distributed to children by that town's local newspaper, the Newtown Bee.
 Her sister, Elizabeth, makes the same trip on Saturday with the rest of the bears.

 The effort started last week with a Facebook page created by the two sisters that asked people to donate the bears to children in Newtown.
 From there, friends, relatives and others in surrounding were among those who allowed space to be used for the dropoff boxes.
 A Gloucester company also donated a van for bringing the bears to Connecticut.
 "It was literally just a Facebook page," said Emily.

 Emily recalled how the idea began last Friday night when she was at home thinking about the shootings.
 She and her sister posted the Facebook page soon after, and people started sharing it.
 In just a few days, Emily reported that people from numerous states plus Canada had inquired or donated bears.

 "As an elementary school teacher it really hit close to home," said Emily, adding that she found herself at the time contemplating "what would comfort a child at this time?"